+Kyrgyzstan is a country that has overthrown its president twice in the past years.
+Corruption and unemployment belong to its biggest struggles and political unrest has been dominant since its independence.
 After the Tulip revolution in March 2005, and the fleeing of president Askar Akayev, Kurmanbek Bakiyev was elected President.
 However, he was ousted in April 2010 after being accused of nepotism and corruption.
 An interim government was established, led by interim President Roza Otunbayeva (SDPK).
-She called a referendum in June 2010 in which Kyrgyz citizens voted in favor of the introduction of a parliamentary democracy and constitutional changes, including curbing presidential powers.
+She called a referendum in June 2010 in which Kyrgyz citizens voted in favour of the introduction of a parliamentary democracy and constitutional changes, including curbing presidential powers.
 The first largely free and fair parliamentary elections took place on 10 October 2010, followed by presidential elections in October 2011, which were won by Almazbek Atambaev.
 The country became the first parliamentary republic in Central Asia.
-The process of democratization, however, did not happen without the disbandment of several coalitions between 2012 and 2015.
+The process of democratization, however, did not happen without the disbandment of several coalitions between 2012 and 2016.
 In October 2015, the second free and fair parliamentary elections were held in Kyrgyzstan, leading to a big victory for the Pro-Russian Social Democratic party (SDPK).
+The presidential elections of 2017 were won by former prime minister Sooronbai Jeenbekov, a supporter of the SDPK.
+By joining the Eurasian Economic Union, Kyrgyzstan has taken steps to tighten relations with Russia.

 Want to get notified by mail when Kyrgyzstan gets updated?